raindropio/help/docs/using/files/index.md

 ---
 title: Files
-slug: ../files
+slug: /files
 ---

-Besides storing your bookmarks in Raindrop.io you can upload many files types right from your desktop (or mobile app)
+With Raindrop.io you can store files and locate previous inspiration easily.
+Upload your documents to Raindrop.io instead of creating never-ending email trails.

 ## Supported File Types
 - Images (``jpeg``, ``gif`` or ``png``)
 - Videos